andreas19/salmagundi/README.md

-# ansictrls
+# salmagundi

-Library with a collection of some more or less usefull functions.
+Library with a collection of some more or less useful functions.

 More functions will be added soon.